 But when you layer the Indian restaurant technique on top it’s magic.
 Something wonderful happens to that insipid onion soup.
 It caramelizes.
+The Maillard reaction kicks in.
 The depth of flavour is – well it’s restaurant quality.

 It’s not hard.
 It’s just a matter of rolling up your sleeves and getting it done.
 Chop some onions.
 Add some water and some seasoning and boil.
 Puree.
 Boil some more.
 Done.